martinmdl/MARTIN-DE-LOJO/readme.md

 There are also visual guides and validations that make it easy to navigate through the app.
 In addition, it captures errors and details them on screen, none of them ends on an app or files failure.

-This app was developed as a first year individual final project in UNSAM (Universidad Nacional De San Martín).
+'FileManager' was developed as a first year individual final project in UNSAM (Universidad Nacional De San Martín).
 If you have any feedback, please reach out to me at martinmdl42@gmail.com

 ## 👨‍💻 Authors